bnb-chain/bnc-tendermint/README.md

 # Tendermint
 This repo is forked from [tendermint](https://github.com/tendermint/tendermint).
 Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.

 For protocol details, see [the specification](/docs/spec).

 ## Key Features
 We implement several key features based on the Tendermint fork:

 1. State Sync.
-State sync is a way to help newly-joined users sync the latest status of the binance chain.
+State sync is a way to help newly-joined users sync the latest status of the BNB Chain.
 It syncs the latest sync-able peer's status so that fullnode user (who wants to catch up with chain as soon as possible with a cost that discards all historical blocks locally) doesn't need sync from block height 0.
 Refer to [BEP18](https://github.com/bnb-chain/BEPs/blob/master/BEP18.md) for more details.
 2. Hot Sync.
 A new block sync protocol to reduce network and CPU resources for full node.
 Refer to this [PR](https://github.com/bnb-chain/bnc-tendermint/pull/97) for more details.
 3. Capacity improvement.
 Parallelization, dedicated cache, priority lock and many other program skills are applied to improvement the capacity of BNB Beacon Chain.